Karan-666/blog-post-rest-api/README.md

 Using the API
 Once the development environment is set up, the API can be accessed through a REST client such as Postman.

+GET /blogs
+Retrieves all Blog resources sorted by descending order of dateCreated.

+GET /blogs/{id}
+Retrieves a single Blog resource by its ID.

+POST /blogs
+Creates a new Blog resource.

+PUT /blogs
+Updates an existing Blog resource.

+DELETE /blogs/{id}
+Deletes a single Blog resource by its ID.

 </pre>